acs-web-tech/acs-web-tech.github/readme.md

 compatibility on Promises \
 ![browser-compatabilty-promise](https://user-images.githubusercontent.com/95969896/175829236-46588f5c-af69-4114-8f0b-200fc9195801.PNG)

-If the browser doesn't supports any one of the functionality you may experience a bad work flow, try to update or switch your browser
+If the browser doesn't supports any one of the functionality you may experience a bad work flow, try to update your browser

 # Let's see about how to use this application!
 Initially it will prompt to select the portion that should be captured